codyaverett/react-xtruct/readme.md

 # react-tools [BETA - Proto]
-> A simple cli to create a react project, generate components with specs and styles, run test, build and serve
+> A simple cli to create a react project, generate components, run test, build and serve.
+The cli is based on proven technologies like webpack, babel, an more.

 # Prerequisites
 + Open a `command line` to run the commands below